coilhq/mucoa/README.md

 ### Events
 Participant A would like to withdraw all collateral from the Scheme.
 The transfer of funds are:
-- liquidity to collateral, and then;
+- Liquidity to Collateral, and then;
-- collateral to deposit
+- Collateral to Deposit

 #### 1. Transfer The Participant Liquidity To The Scheme Deposit Account:
 ```